 The BBB has closed 7 complaints against Professional Claims Bureau in the preceding 3 years, with 4 complaints closed in the past 12 months.
 All Of those complaints alleged problems with billing and collections.
 Since November 2015, the Consumer Financial Protection Bureau (CFPB) has closed 9 complaints against PCB.
 Justia lists at least 11 cases of civil litigation involving Professional Claims Bureau.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Professional Claims Bureau would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against Professional Claims Bureau commonly cite problems resulting from billing disputes.
 In April 2017, a complainant indicated that she had “received several letters from” PCB but did not recognize the creditor or the physician named in the letters.
 The complainant contacted her insurance company, but after investigating the alleged charges, they could not identify the physician named in the letter, either.
 The complainant contacted Professional Claims Bureau and the medical provider directly.
 PCB “did not provide any information but only asked for payment.”
 When the complainant’s insurance company attempted a 3-way call to resolve the dispute, “the representative of PCB did not give out any additional …information about what triggered the collection,” and the complainant insisted she had “not received any statement from the” healthcare provider.
 None of the calls to the healthcare provider were answered.
 The complainant insisted that it is “common business practice” to provide accurate billing documentation and requested a “signed agreement… with a detailed statement of service and the original invoice without which the insurance cannot pay.”
 In addition, the complainant indicated she had not“received any invoice before …. or after receiving the collection letter from Professional Claims Bureau.”